Autonomous fine-grained tracking, audit & regulatory enforcement

 - Full certification of the Reltio Cloud platform backed by built-in audit and data lineage to support Accountability of businesses to demonstrate compliance including privacy impact assessments, key in healthcare data, in which the risks to an individual during the use of that data must be detailed

-- Comprehensive capture of all profile preferences allowing for segmentation to execute Profiling which relates to the need to obtain permission from individuals before any of their profile data is used to evaluate their behavior.
-Credit scores are an example of such profiling
+- Comprehensive capture of all profile preferences allowing for segmentation to execute Profiling, which relates to the need to obtain permission from individuals before any of their profile data is used to evaluate their behavior (e.g. credit scores)

 - Data breach notifications that dictate the minimum acceptable time periods upon which individuals or organizations must be notified when profiles containing their data is compromised